 In addition, the court may impose a maximum of six (6) months in jail.

 But if substantial bodily harm or death results to the victim by the driver’s speeding, the driver faces charges for category B felony reckless driving.
-The sentence is one to six (1 -- 6) years in Nevada State Prison and fines of $2,000 to $5,000.2
+The sentence is one to six (1 – 6) years in Nevada State Prison and fines of $2,000 to $5,000.
+The maximum prison term becomes 10 years if the incident involved speeding at least 50 mph over the speed limit or took place in a pedestrian safety zone, school zone or a school crossing zone.
+2

 4. Can I get my charge reduced to a non-moving violation?